-A study of the nature of the pastoral ministry, with emphasis on the person and role of the pastor and the principles and practice of various aspects of pastoral service.
+A study of the nature of the pastoral ministry with emphasis on the person and role of the pastor.
+Attention is given to the principles and practice of various aspects of pastoral service.
+Prerequisite: 606 Preaching the Bible.
 Prescribed, fall semester, fourth year.
 2 hours.

-621 Church Planting
+- 621 Church Planting